evertonse/pratt-parser/readme.md

 # Resources I haven't listed on the comments

+Quote I Like from Crafting Interpreter

+``Predictive parsing gets tricky when you may need to look ahead a large number of tokens to figure out what you’re sitting on.
+In practice, most languages are designed to avoid that.
+Even in cases where they aren’t, you can usually hack around it without too much pain.
+If you can parse C++ using recursive descent—which many C++ compilers do—you can parse anything.`` - ending of chapter 6  `https://craftinginterpreters.com/parsing-expressions.html`

 Great `C` compiler codebase for learning, it uses a recursive descent pratt parser.
 Code is simply written and fill with comments:

 - https://github.com/rui314/chibicc/blob/main/parse.c